 In addition, the company's global distribution subsidiaries are in the process of signing several completed big budget films for distribution in the USA and Asia.
 The production division has signed an option on a new script in development by Taj Jackson, nephew of Michael Jackson, and the Brazilian Sco triplets (Thaisa, Thaina, and Thayana Sco) on a project titled CODE Z. Taj Jackson is also on board to direct.
 The film is inspired by Taj’s iconic uncle number one selling album of all time, THRILLER.

 On the production front, BSEG anticipates being able to begin its first Sino-U.S. co-production, Snow White – Adventure in China, with a budget of $15 million USD.

 The Company also signed a Term Sheet for the Jules Verne project 20,000 Leagues Under the Sea with K7 Global.
 Development of the project is underway with Chinese investors.

-Mr. Michael Manasseri and Mr. Stephen Eckelberry resigned from the Board of Directors this past quarter.
+BSEG had five board meetings dated February 20th, March 25, 2015, May 18th, 2015, February 8, 2016 and March 3, 2016 to discuss and approve deals in progress, letters of intent, restructuring of the company, acquisitions for generating revenue and new subsidiaries BSEG is in the process of forming.
+Mr. Michael Manasseri and Mr. Stephen Eckelberry resigned from the Board of Directors in June 2015.
 Both Mr. Manasseri and Mr. Eckelberry are currently working with CEO Kimberley Kates in Big Screen Pictures and are officers in Big Screen Pictures.
 Their resignation left two BSEG Board seats open and will be filled by two new highly qualified individuals coming into the company in 2016.